- All Topics

 Corrosion will be promoted as water and acids exist on metal surfaces if the corrosion inhibitor additives are depleted, which may also be the byproduct of oxidation.

 In conclusion, contaminants like water, oxygen and wear metals can have serious consequences on lubricants and machines.
 Additives such as antioxidants can help substantially, but they eventually will become depleted during the induction period.
 For your lubricants to last longer and your machines to run longer, you must understand why oxidation occurs.
+Once you understand the process, you may be able to find new ways to attack the problem.
+New developments in lubrication technology such as oil regeneration are starting to change the way that oxidation impacts oil service life and lifecycle costs and they are worth a look for anyone who is working to keep lubricants performing optimally in their machines.

 Read more on the oxidation process:The Lubricant's Nemesis - Oxidation.